Modern Challenges in Learning Theory

 These developments pose important challenges:

-2. The increase in ML applications that involve private and sensitive data highlights the need for algorithms that handle the data responsibly.
+2. Privacy Concerns: The increase in ML applications that involve private and sensitive data highlights the need for algorithms that handle the data responsibly.
 While this need has been addressed by the field of Differential Privacy (DP), the cost of privacy remains poorly understood.
 Specifically, how much more data does private learning require compared to learning without privacy constraints?

 Inspired by these challenges, our guiding question is: How much data is needed for learning?